tahatunga/mpin-mobile-sdk/README.md

 ###Building the M-Pin Mobile SDK

 1. Import the project from `<mpin-mobile-sdk>/src/android/MPinLib`
-1. Go to the project *Properties->Android* and add dependency to the *appcompat_v7* with it's correct path
+1. Go to the project *Properties->Android* and add dependency to the *appcompat_v7* with its correct path
 1. Build the Project

 ###Building the M-Pin Sample App